 HARNESSING DIVERSITY

-However, many either neglect inclusion altogether or simply execute it badly.
 In a recent Harvard Business Review op-ed, Robin J. Ely, the Diane Doerge Wilson Professor of Business Administration at Harvard Business School and the faculty chair of the HBS Gender Initiative, and David A. Thomas, President of Morehouse College and the H. Naylor Fitzhugh Professor Emeritus at Harvard Business School emphasise that for diversity to yield positive results, companies need to be able to tap individuals’ “identity-related knowledge and experiences as resources for learning how the organisation could perform its core work better.”

 “Increasing diversity does not, by itself, increase effectiveness; what matters is how an organisation harnesses diversity…” they say.